ogecko/alpaca-benro-polaris/docs/performance.md

 ## Calculating Drift Error

-The Drift Error measurement in this development update is based on the AHRS data logged.
+The Drift Error measurement in this paper is based on the AHRS data logged.
 The position is recorded at the beginning and end of a 3-minute period.
 These two positions are converted into RA/Dec coordinates.
 The duration of the 3-minute period is measured precisely and converted into minutes.

         Drift Error = (Start Position - End Position) / Duration (minutes).